Luksuz/langchain-helper-api/v0_prompt.md

 - The backend enforces the schema via LangChain's with_structured_output.
 - For JSON Schema, use { type: "object", properties: { ... }, required?: [ ... ] }.
 - For base64 images, provide only the raw base64; the backend will build a data URL.
+ - For extraction, send { urls, prompt, structure } to `/extract`.
+The backend converts `structure` to a JSON Schema and calls Firecrawl.
 ```

 Minimal fetch example (text-only):